ksoichiro/i18n-patch/readme.md

     replace: preview.text "${nothingToPreview}"
 ```

 `translations.src` will be expanded using node-glob.
+For example, `src/a.coffee` and `src/b/c.coffee` will match this pattern,
+but `src/d.js` will not match.

 `translations.patterns` is an array that includes elements which define target pattern and replacement for it.
 Each element of `patterns` that have `pattern` and `replace` will be used to replace source code.